Asylum of the Daleks

 Special Weapons Dalek (SWD)

-This Dalek is the only authentic, original Dalek from Doctor Who.
+This Dalek is the only authentic, original Dalek from the classic series of Doctor Who.
 It was built in 1988 for Remembrance of the Daleks and its creation is documented on this page.

-The original intention was to have the sound of the gun powering up which alarmed Rory and causing him to flee.
+The original intention was to have the sound of the gun powering up which alarmed Rory and caused him to flee.

-Along with Andrew Beech’s sixties props, it resides at the nearby Doctor Who Experience, which proved a useful repository for borrowed props.
-It had been refurbished by Mike Tucker’s team in readiness to go on display, which involved removing a great deal of the weathering that had been continually added to over the years.
+Along with Andrew Beech’s sixties props and TPE- EC2/EC1, it resided at the nearby Doctor Who Experience, which had proven a useful repository for borrowed props.
+It prop had been seen at many exhibitions since 1988 and had been refurbished by Mike Tucker’s team in readiness to go on display again at The Experience.
+This involved removing a great deal of the weathering that had been continually added to over the years.
 He also replaced some missing components on the gun.

 Usually seen complete with saddle-bags, this fan-built replica was created as an Ironside – the military Daleks seen in Victory of the Daleks.

-It was dirtied down to such an extent that the green colour is almost completely lost on set, however its paint scheme was highlighted in the Radio Times poster for the episode.
+It was dirtied down to such an extent that the green colour is almost completely lost on set, however its paint scheme was highlighted in a promotional poster that came with the Radio Times prior to transmission of the episode.